aturcotte/exquires/docs/USAGE.rst

 Update the image difference data
 ================================

-If you make changes to the project file after calling :program:`exquires-run`, running it again will compute all data, including data for unchanged entries in the project file.
-To compute only the new data rather than recomputing the entire data set, use :program:`exquires-update`, which supports the same options as :program:`exquires-run`.
+If you make changes to the project file after calling :ref:`exquires-run`, running it again will compute all data, including data for unchanged entries in the project file.
+To compute only the new data rather than recomputing the entire data set, use :ref:`exquires-update`, which supports the same options as :ref:`exquires-run`.

 .. _exquires-report-label: